 Vimeo members have the option to enable their videos for download.
-But if you have a Basic or Free membership, your viewers will not be able to download your videos; if you upgrade your account, the option for enabling downloads will be automatically turned on.
+But if you have a Basic or Free membership, your viewers will not be able to download your videos; if you upgrade to Starter or higher, the option for enabling downloads will be automatically turned on.

 In this article:

 - Disabling the ability to download your videos